bbauska/TUMx-DWAPNx/README.md

 However, this response text, as it says, is a string and in our case, because we know the API is sending JSON data, this text is actually a JSON string.

-So, what we need to do to use it as a JavaScript object, is we need to do JSON.parse(this.responseText).
+What we need to do to use it as a JavaScript object, is we need to do JSON.parse(this.responseText).
 And now here, is where we find what we actually want to do with the data.
 In this first video, we&apos;re not going to do anything with it.
 The next one, we&apos;re gonna transform it in a way that we can use it with D3 later on, but for now, let&apos;s just log it to the console, so we can take a look at it.
 That&apos;s all we need to define here.

 The third step and the final step of sending an HTTP request is, we need to instantiate it using the open function.
 We need the open function to know what kind of HTTP request type we are sending.
 We will be sending a get request.
 You will also